khronokernel/HP-Elite-X2-G1-Hackintosh/README.md

     * [itlwm](https://github.com/zxystd/itlwm)
 	* [IntelBluetoothFirmware](https://github.com/zxystd/IntelBluetoothFirmware)(Note sleep breaks with this)
 * Touchscreen and pen
-  * Using the [Wacom Bamboo Ink Pen] (https://www.wacom.com/en-us/products/stylus/bamboo-ink), all Wacom AES based pens should work with the HP Elite X2 G1 and G2
+  * Using the [Wacom Bamboo Ink Pen](https://www.wacom.com/en-us/products/stylus/bamboo-ink), all Wacom AES based pens should work with the HP Elite X2 G1 and G2

 ## What's not working